Time Out says

 Elizabeth Farm is notable both for being the birthplace of the Australian wool industry – John Macarthur imported merino sheep for breeding at the site – and for the farm’s main building.
 With its deep, shady verandas and stone-flagged floors, it became the prototype for the Australian homestead, and parts of the original 1793 construction – the oldest surviving European building in Australia – remain.
-The interior has been restored to its 1830s condition, with a recreated Victorian garden to match, while the museum’s genteel tearooms are open weekends only between 10.30am and 3pm.
-The farm is run by Sydney Living Museums.
+They also have the oldest surviving olive tree in the Museum's gardens.
+The interior has been restored to its 1830s condition, and the farm is run by Sydney Living Museums – and they welcome kids sitting on the antique beds, playing on the grand piano and mucking in at the farm kitchen.

 |Transport:||Nearby stations: Parramatta, Buses: Parramatta|